angelachen-19/Interactive-Lab-Hub/Lab 3/README.md

 - The dialogue did a good job in explaining what the conversation looks like between the makeup voice assistant and the user.
 Possibly explore more conversational interactions in the final design.

-Decision making: In my final design (Part 2), I will continue my idea but adding more focus on xxx.
+Decision making: In my final design (Part 2), I will continue my idea and the dialogue but adding more focus on the interaction between the voice assistant and the user.
 Here is a revised storyboard: ![image](https://user-images.githubusercontent.com/61665501/136891224-b3c6ae52-2108-4e79-9602-77132aac9a4f.png)